Do you feel your ready for a promotion, but unsure of the steps you need to take to make it happen?

 By continuing your professional education, you'll show your organization that you're not expecting to earn a promotion purely because you're excelling in your current role.
-You are willing to go beyond expectations to learn new knowledge that will enhance you and your organization.
+You are willing to go surpass expectations and learn new knowledge that will enhance you and your organization.

-Depending on the time and monetary investment you would like to put in, you can spend time reading books or industry publications, attending face-to-face courses, listening to podcasts from experts in your field, or enrolling in online courses.
+Depending on the time and investment you're willing to put in, you can spend time reading books or industry publications, attending face-to-face courses, listening to podcasts from experts in your field, or enrolling in online courses.
 By taking your professional education into your own hands you'll become more confident, have a stronger understanding of new developments in your industry, and develop critical soft-skills that will move your career forward.

 4. Go above and beyond your duties

-In addition to meeting your manager's expectations, on the road to your promotion, leave no doubt that you are the most qualified candidate inside and outside of your company.
+In addition to meeting your manager's expectations, leave no doubt that you are the most qualified candidate inside and outside of your company.

-Surpass the targets set for you with priority given to the highest company priorities.
-Whenever possible don't be shy about talking up your success when it helps your team and company succeed - just make sure to give your colleagues credit wherever credit is due.
+Surpass the targets set for you by aligning your priorities with your organizations' highest priorities.
+Whenever possible, don't be shy about talking up your success when it helps your team and company succeed - just make sure to give your colleagues credit wherever credit is due.

 5. Quantify your results and present them to your manager